Welcome to Trybal Revival Gardens

 Eco-Garden to Pocket Community

 Since that time, the Land Bank acquired several additional lots that were contiguous with the Eco-garden lots — this made it practical for them to do something on a larger scale with the property.
-The Land Bank is now in full swing of planning a “pocket community” of seven to eight small homes on this property.
-It is our hope that they will value some of the plantings we have established and incorporate them in their landscaping, but in the end, it is their property to re-purpose as they see fit.
-We have mixed emotions about this outcome — we poured a lot of ourselves into transforming that space, but in the end it was a lot of work for the two of us to maintain and we were not successful in finding other community members or partners to engage in the space.
-We wish the Land Bank success in creating their vision in that space.
+The Land Bank is now in full swing of developing a “pocket community” of seven to eight small homes on this property.
+It was our hope that they would value some of the plantings we established and incorporate them in their landscaping; unfortunately they didn’t feel they could work around the plantings and the entire site has been razed to make way for the development.
+This has been hard for us to absorb emotionally as we poured a lot of ourselves into transforming that space, but it was a lot of work for the two of us to maintain and we were not successful in finding other community members or partners to engage in the space.
+We wish the Land Bank success in their vision for this space.

 Forming a Smaller Circle

 While the news of closing the Community Garden and dismantling of the Eco-Garden may sound like sad endings, we don’t see them as endings . . . we see it as a cycle.
 We are forming a smaller circle at Trybal Revival Gardens — one that is more realistic for two people to maintain as we age and enjoy other interests.
 Our kitchen garden, apiary and rain garden are all going strong.
 Tomme has been providing our friends and neighbors at Peace House with significant garden assistance for their programming over the past couple years which is just a different way to support community gardening on the Eastside.